"Good oral health is not only about healthy teeth and gums; it supports your overall health and wellness."

 - 78% of Americans will have at least one cavity by the age of 18.

 - 80% of Americans are currently dealing with some form of gum disease.
-This is one of the most common and prevalent issues with the mouth.
+This is one of the most common and prevalent issues with oral health.

 - According to the ADA, 61% of people in the US admit to using their finger nails to remove food stuck between their teeth.
 40% admit to using cards or folded pieces of paper.
 21% of people admit to using hair, safety pins, cutlery, and forks to floss.